Dual Diagnosis Treatment Toledo, IL

 Services provided:

-• Case managers, social skills development and self help meetings
+• Social skills training, mentoring and self help meetings

 Jasper County Health Department - 39.5 miles from Toledo, IL

-Jasper County Health Department is a dual diagnosis treatment center in Olney, Illinois that provides treatment services for drug or alcohol use and mental health disorders that include phobias as well as avoidant personality disorder.
+Jasper County Health Department is a dual-diagnosis treatment center in Olney, Illinois that offers treatment for substance abuse and mental health disorders that include obsessive compulsive disorder as well as avoidant personality disorder.

 Address: 405 South Whittle Avenue, Olney, IL 62450 in Richland County